inrupt/artifact-generator/README.md

 This should generate a JavaScript artifact inside the default `Generated` directory.
-Specifically it should generate a JavaScript file named PET_ROCK.js in the directory `Generated/SourceCodeArtifacts/JavaScript/GeneratedVocab` that provides constants for all the terms described within the public Pet Rock vocabulary.
+Specifically it should generate a JavaScript file named PET_ROCK.js in the directory `Generated/SourceCodeArtifacts/JavaScript/GeneratedVocab` that provides constants for all the terms described within the public Pet Rock RDF vocabulary.

 We can now use this JavaScript artifact directly in our applications, both